 You’re Not Crazy, PlayStation’s Studios Are Confusing – Here’s Who’s Making What in 2026

-Why I Needed a PlayStation Studios Cheat Sheet (And You Probably Do Too)
+Why You Need a PlayStation Studios Cheat Sheet

-The breakthrough came when I forced myself to map every PlayStation Studios team by region and sort projects into three buckets: confirmed, strongly indicated, and speculative.
-Once I did that, Sony’s first-party roadmap suddenly felt a lot less mysterious.
+The fix is to map every PlayStation Studios team by region and sort each project into clear buckets: confirmed, strongly indicated, or speculative.
+Do that, and the first-party pipeline stops feeling mysterious.

-This guide is that cheat sheet, updated to be accurate as of 20 February 2026.
-It focuses on the studios players actually watch for big releases, plus key support teams and closures like Bluepoint Games.
-Give it ten minutes and you will walk away with a clear picture of who is building what for PS5, PC, VR, and mobile over the next couple of years.
+This is that cheat sheet.
+It covers the studios you actually watch for big releases, the support teams behind the scenes, and the closures – including Bluepoint Games.
+Give it ten minutes and you will have a clear picture of who is building what for PS5, PC, VR, and mobile through 2027.

 How to Read This Guide (Confirmed vs Rumor)

-• Confirmed: Officially announced by Sony or the studio, usually with at least a name or release window.
-Example: Housemarque’s Saros (April 2026) and Bungie’s Marathon (March 2026).
+• Confirmed: Officially announced by Sony or the studio, usually with a name or release window.
+Example: Housemarque’s Saros and Bungie’s Marathon.

-• Strongly indicated: Talked about in interviews, job listings, or multiple reliable reports.
-These are very likely real, but details can change.
+• Strongly indicated: Backed by interviews, job listings, or multiple reliable reports.
+Very likely real, but details can shift.

-• Speculative: Educated guesses based on past patterns, trademarks, or vague hints.
-Treat these as “likely directions”, not guarantees.
+• Speculative: Educated guesses from past patterns, trademarks, or vague hints.
+Treat these as “likely directions,” not promises.

-• Dormant/Closing: Studios with no active announced project or, in Bluepoint’s case, being shut down.
+• Dormant/Closing: No active announced project or, in Bluepoint’s case, being shut down.

-With that out of the way, here is the region-by-region breakdown I wish I had a year ago.
+With that out of the way, here is the region-by-region breakdown.

 Japan – Polyphony & PlayStation’s Mascot Factory